 - A. The FBI Laboratory file must include the number and type of prints that are suitable for comparison for each item. - B. For captured or submitted friction ridge detail with no indication of claiming, the FBI Laboratory file must state if the detail was not analyzed or not suitable for comparison. - 1.
-The contributor will be notified that prints that were not analyzed are available for future requests as needed. - C. Unless otherwise noted in the FBI Laboratory file, standard intentionally recorded prints are assumed to be suitable for comparison if used for a comparison. - D. With the exception of known records and unless otherwise noted in the FBI Laboratory file, all suitable for comparison prints are assumed to be latent prints.
+The contributor will be notified that prints that were not analyzed are available for future requests as needed. - C. Unless otherwise noted in the FBI Laboratory file, standard intentionally recorded prints are assumed to be suitable for comparison if used for a comparison. - D. With the exception of intentionally recorded prints (standard and non-standard) and unless otherwise noted in the FBI Laboratory file, all suitable for comparison prints are assumed to be latent prints.